In 2017 Holy Communion committed to partnership with the Anglican-founded non-governmental organization Cristosal.

 El Salvador as a site for pilgrimage.

-To learn more about our discernment process around El Salvador, contact the rector.
+To learn more about our partnerships in El Salvador, contact the rector.